ruhomor/vk_message_parser/README.md

 # vk_message_parser
 > vk_message_parser is an application written in Python that scrapes and downloads vk user's messages.
-Use responsibly.
+Made it for my own purpose.

 ## Table of contents
 * [General info](#general-info)